 South Korea is a country in Southeast Asia with a long, interesting history and hospitable culture.

-North Korea is, as you probably know, is the only neighbouring country.
-The country is situated on in the southern part of the Korean peninsula between the Sea of Japan and the Yellow Sea.
+North Korea is, as you probably know, the only neighboring country.
+The country is situated in the southern part of the Korean peninsula between the Sea of Japan and the Yellow Sea.